sarahwxie/GoodTunes/README.md

 This Big Idea involves how computers and computer systems transfer data, namly using the internet

 - We also learned how web servers worked, ie. hosting websites on someone else’s web servers with Repl hosting
+    - Our website has a public domain http://goodtunes.cf/ and is deployed on the raspberry pi
+    - We learned how to configure Gunicorn & Nginx files as well

 - We create websites that are accessible over the internet, and learned how to set up web servers with the raspberry pi
 ### Big Idea 5: Impact of Computing
 This Big Idea involves how much computing has changed our lives, and what we need to be aware of while programming